Skip to main content

 Mains Answer Angle

-GS‑3: Analyse how geopolitical tensions in the Strait of Hormuz affect India’s LPG import dependence and suggest policy measures to enhance energy security; GS‑2: Evaluate the role of the Essential Commodities Act in managing essential fuel crises.
+GS‑3: Discuss the implications of LPG import dependence for India’s energy security and suggest policy measures; GS‑2: Evaluate the role of the Essential Commodities Act in managing essential fuel crises.

 Analysis